 Pineapple Upside Down Cake

-- 1/4 cup butter melted (60g)
+- ¼ cup salted butter melted (60g)

-- 1/2 cup brown sugar light or dark (I usually use light) tightly packed (100g)
+- ½ cup brown sugar light or dark (I usually use light) tightly packed (100g)

 - 10 pineapple slices patted dry (a 20oz can is typically enough)

 - maraschino cherries

 - ½ cup unsalted butter softened to room temperature (115g)

-- 3/4 cup sugar (150g)
+- ¾ cup granulated sugar (150g)

-- 2 eggs room temperature preferred
+- 2 large eggs room temperature preferred

 - 1 teaspoon vanilla extract